wipash/sean.mcgrath.nz/content/post/GitHub-AAD-Export.md

 I'm using the following script to log in to MS Graph using the access token retrieved by `azure/login@v1`, and then export our AD config.
 I've chosen to export pretty much all types of config supported by `Export-AzureAD`, with the exception of `users`, `serviceprincipals`, `pim`, `pimazure`, and `pimaad`, as they export way too much data (and subsequently the export takes hours to run).

-I'm also using my own fork of the [https://github.com/microsoft/azureadexporter](https://github.com/microsoft/azureadexporter) repository, as there's currently a bug in the official repo that doesn't sort dictionaries properly, resulting in messy diffs as properties sometimes move up and down in the output files.
-Once [#16](https://github.com/microsoft/azureadexporter/pull/16) is merged (or another fix is implemented), I will switch back to using the official repo via `Install-Module AzureADExporter`.
+~~I'm also using my own fork of the [https://github.com/microsoft/azureadexporter](https://github.com/microsoft/azureadexporter) repository, as there's currently a bug in the official repo that doesn't sort dictionaries properly, resulting in messy diffs as properties sometimes move up and down in the output files.
+Once [#16](https://github.com/microsoft/azureadexporter/pull/16) is merged (or another fix is implemented), I will switch back to using the official repo via `Install-Module AzureADExporter`.~~

+This fix has now been merged!

 ```powershell
 ## Install MS Graph auth module, and log in to MS Graph